 Opening a permanent food establishment

 Annual health permits are required to operate a food service establishment in Clark County.
 Before a new health permit can be issued, a plan review must be conducted to ensure compliance with the Washington State Food Code.
 Use these links for specific requirements, applying and paying for a plan review and permits for various types of annual food service establishments.
+Plan review is required for ownership changes and new food operations.
 Be aware, health permits are non-transferable and non-refundable.
 Use these links to get started with your new business.

 - Food service establishment (all levels): New or remodeled restaurant, change of ownership, deli or grocery store, coffee and espresso kiosks, tasting rooms, travelers' accommodations, caterers etc.

 - Mobile food service establishment: Mobile food vending trucks, carts or other non-stationary establishments that have plumbed sinks with fresh and gray water holding tanks and hot water serving any type of food.